Profile of Gunung Walat University Forest

 - Management of Forest Resources, comprising : management of production / economy, management of ecology, and management of social affairs.

-- Social management, comprising: involvement of 50 – 60 local people around GWUF as resin tapper, involvement of 60 households in agroforestry activities, distribution of tree planting stocks for people’s private owned forest, etc.
+- Social management, comprising: involvement of 50 – 60 local people around GWUF as resin tapper (40 households), involvement of 15 households in agroforestry activities, distribution of tree planting stocks for people’s private owned forest, etc.

 - Ecological management: policy of not practicing any logging, management of water resources for local people, etc.